ooni/spec/test-specs/ts-002-dnstamper.md

   * An internet connection
   * A unfiltered connection to a DNS resolver that is not performing censorship

+For reporting to the backend to work that it is possible for the probe to establish a connection to the Tor network.

 # Expected impact

 Ability to detect if A DNS queries for a certain hostname are being tampered with.